 Can’t really knit nor crochet?
-Then this is YOUR kind of ‘crochet’ rug.
-In pastels this might be a baby room rug or a bathroom rug.
-But in bold bright reds, this certainly is the kind of rug to cozy up at in front of the fireplace.
+Then this DIY pompom rug is YOUR kind of ‘crochet’ rug.
+In pastels, this pompom rug could be a baby room rug or a bathroom rug.
+But in bold bright reds, this certainly is the kind of rug to get cozy on in front of the fireplace.
 And in tiny blue-white balls or even sisal balls, this technique could make unique kitchen rugs.
+Get my drift?
+The materials and colors determine its use.

 My 1, 2, 3 How-to Make this Rug tutorial